 I have had the best experience with Trusted Nurse Staffing.
 My recruiter Tom is amazing.
 He always treats me with respect and as a friend.
 He is on top of everything I need.
 And when my Dad passed away, he helped me with time off, no problem and they even sent me a beautiful comfort box that was very helpful.
 Fully recommend this agency.

-Once you’ve found your dream travel nurse job in Washington state, just sign your contract and you’re ready to go.
+Once you’ve found your dream travel nurse job in Washington state, it’s time to sign your contract and get on your way.

 Many Washington natives consider their area the most beautiful place in the Pacific Northwest, and as the home of Mount Rainier — which can be seen in over half the state — it’s hard for us to disagree.

 If you’re big on preserving the environment, you’ll be happy to reside in Washington.
-Forbes ranked Washington as one of the top three greenest states in the nation.
-Relax and breathe in some of the freshest air in the country.
+Ranked as one of the top three greenest states in the nation, you can relax and breathe in some of the freshest air in the country while in Washington.